scality/Zenko/docs/docsource/operation/Services/Lifecycle_Management_Service.rst

-Cloud users can apply lifecycle expiration or transition rules (specified in Amazon’s `AWS S3 API <https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html>`__) to buckets managed through Zenko.
+Cloud users can apply lifecycle expiration or transition rules (specified in Amazon’s `AWS S3 API <https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html>`__) to buckets managed through XDM.
 These rules are triggered after a defined time has passed since the object’s last modification.

-Zenko supports expiration or transition of versioned or non-versioned objects, when a defined number of days has passed since those objects’ creation.
+XDM supports expiration or transition of versioned or non-versioned objects, when a defined number of days has passed since those objects’ creation.
 This enables automatic deletion of older versions of versioned objects to reclaim storage space.
-Zenko also supports triggering expiration or transition of the latest version on a date.
+XDM also supports triggering expiration or transition of the latest version on a date.
 This is currently feasible from the S3 API, but not using Orbit.
-Using Zenko from the command line or from Orbit, you can expire the current version of an object with a separate rule.
+Using XDM from the command line or from Orbit, you can expire the current version of an object with a separate rule.
 For versioned buckets, lifecycle adds a delete marker automatically when a rule expiring a current version is triggered, such as when a user deletes an object without first specifying a version ID.

 Bucket lifecycle characteristics inhere to each bucket.
-Zenko’s lifecycle management feature enforces, but does not set these characteristics.
+XDM’s lifecycle management feature enforces, but does not set these characteristics.
 When lifecycle management is enabled, the host cloud enforces buckets’ lifecycle rules.